buddha216g/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I applied gaussian blur after with i performed canny edge detection.
-I then chose region of interest (defined by the verices of a polygon )and finally applied hough transformation.
+I then chose region of interest (defined by the vertices of a polygon )and finally applied hough transformation.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...finding slopes of each line to classify them into left and right lanes.
 I took the average slope and intercept for each segment(left and right) and then used the average values to extrapolate the left and right lanes.